How to drive through a body of water if you absolutlely must

 It’s always best to avoid driving through water, especially moving water which can be even more dangerous.

 You shouldn’t drive through 6 inches of still water and 4 inches of moving water.
-You can check this if you have the right footwear or tools.
+You can check if you have the right footwear or tools.
 You can also pull over and watch to see if other motorists make it through the wet area.
-However, it is advisable to warn others rather than watching them get into harm’s way.
+However, it is advisable to warn others rather than watch them get into harm’s way.

-Why it’s dangerous
+Why it’s dangerous?

 One of the most significant issues for driving through water is that the exhaust pipe will be blocked by water, this will choke up the engine not letting it breathe and expel exhaust.
 There’s also the issue of water getting into the engine and stopping it from working.